 When stored correctly, squash will usually last for 6 months (depending on the variety of winter squash).
 Keep the squash somewhere dry, dark, and cool (not cold).
 You can also cook it first, cube or puree the flesh, and then freeze or can it.
 Freezing will make them last about 3 months while canned fruit flesh lasts 1-2 years.

 There are hundreds of squash recipes out there.
 The flesh is popular in soups, pasta, casseroles, pies, and even salads.
+Often just a touch of olive oil and salt will bring out the flavor.
 The rich texture and taste also make winter squash flesh well-suited to stand on its own.
-It’s delicious when roasted and topped with butter and brown sugar, which is my personal favorite!
+It’s delicious when roasted and topped with butter or olive oil and brown sugar, which is my personal favorite!

 Pests and diseases are dangerous threats to growing winter squash, so you have to be on the lookout for symptoms.
 Catching them early on can make the difference between life and death for your plants.